Plan your work

 At the top of every plan in Advanced Roadmaps, you’ll see this header:

-The Releases tab lets you configure and manage the releases associated with your plan.
+The Releases view lets you configure and manage the releases associated with your plan.
 See the Releases page to learn how to create and manage teams in Advanced Roadmaps.

-The Dependencies Report tab will bring up a visual map of issues that are linked and must be completed in a specific order.
+The Dependencies Report view is a visual map of issues that are linked and must be completed in a specific order.
 Visit the Dependencies page to learn more about managing dependencies in your plan.
 See the Monitor dependencies and the Dependency report pages to learn more about viewing dependencies in your plan.

 3. Schedule issues and share your plan

-In the upper-right corner of the screen you’ll find five essential buttons: x warnings, Auto-schedule, Share, Export, and Review changes.
+In the right side of the menu, you’ll find four essential buttons: x warnings, Auto-schedule, Share as, and Review changes.

 When scheduling issues, Advanced Roadmaps will alert you to any misaligned dates in your plan or issues that require your attention via the x warnings button.
 The most common warning is for misaligned dates, though there are several other causes as well.
 The Warnings page goes into greater detail about what causes warnings and how to resolve them.